ToolActToolAct

 Can I use it for bonuses, labor service income, or business income?

 Not directly.
-Annual bonuses, labor remuneration, royalties, author's remuneration, and business income can use different tax treatments or annual settlement rules.
-Use this page mainly for monthly wage and salary estimates unless the page explicitly adds those modes.
+Annual bonuses, labor remuneration, royalties, author's remuneration, and business income can use different tax treatments or annual reconciliation rules.
+Use this page mainly for monthly wage and salary estimates; it does not currently support those income types.

 Is my salary information uploaded?